 More than half of the farmers (64.5%) were adopted the ELS Bt cotton varieties and hybrids whereas only 35.5% of the farmers were adopted it slight modifications.
 The higher adoption may be attributed to their proven yield stability, superior fibre quality, and coupled with extensive promotion through input dealers.
 With regard to application of manures and fertilizers, majority of the farmers (85%) followed the application of organic manure (12.5 tonnes/ha of FYM) with slight modification, whereas 9.5% of the farmers were not adopted it and only 5.5% of the farmers were fully adopted the application of organic manure.
 Likewise, 1st top dressing of NPK (33% of N on 45 DAS) were adopted by only 6% of the farmers and 40% of the respondents were adopted it with slight modification whereas more than half of the farmers (54%) were not adopted the 1st top dressing of NPK, whereas, in 2nd top dressing of NPK (33% of N on 45 DAS) only 7.5% of the farmers were adopted it, and 38% of farmers adopted it with slight modification and more than half of the farmers (54.5%) were not adopted the 2nd top dressing of NPK.
-Adoption of recommended NPK split application was markedly low; less than 10% followed the prescribed first and second top dressings.
+Adoption of recommended NPK split application was markedly low; less than 10% followed the prescribed first and second top dressings also describe the causes of which, majority of farmers not adopting 1st and 2nd top dressing.
 This poor compliance stemmed from erratic rainfall, labour shortages, preference for single nutrient fertilizers, and lack of awareness on the physiological importance of balanced fertilization at critical crop stages.
 With regard to application of micronutrients (mixing of 12.5kg of micronutrient) only 6% of farmers were adopted it, 22% of the farmers were adopted it with slight modification, whereas 72% of the farmers were not adopted the application of micronutrients.
 Only 2% of the farmers were adopted the foliar spray of 3% DAP and 30% of farmers adopted it with slight modification, whereas 68% of the farmers were not adopted the foliar spray of 3% DAP.
 Only 4.5% of the farmers were adopted the Foliar spray of growth regulators (40% ppm NAA at 60 DAS), 7% of the farmers were adopted it with slight modifications, whereas 88.5% of the farmers were not adopted the foliar spray of growth regulators.
 Similarly, the adoption of micronutrient mixtures and foliar nutrition using DAP or NAA remained minimal due to high costs.
 With regard to arresting terminal growth, only 2.5% of the farmers were adopted it, 9% of the farmers were adopted it with slight modification whereas 88.5% of the farmers were not adopted the arresting terminal growth.
 Practices such as terminal growth arresting were scarcely adopted as farmers lacked awareness.

 Regarding recommended spacing (120 × 60 cm), only 6.5% of the farmers adhered strictly to the recommendation, while a substantial majority (92.5%) followed it with minor alterations.
 A very small proportion (1%) did not adopt the recommended spacing at all.
 The low adoption and the widespread modifications of recommended spacing observed farmers can be attributed to field-level heterogeneity and the absence of precision planting tools.